 - a variety of sources talking about you and linking back to your website

 All these indicators tell Moz that your website is well-regarded and will help nudge your DA up.
-In PR, it’s our role to build this activity into our strategy.
-As an industry, PR is experienced at organic brand placement on third party channels; we naturally focus on brand reputation and influencers.
-And, being clear about the role of PR in influencing SEO can be a winning part of a pitch or a useful way to report back on success to clients.
+As a PR team, it’s our role to build this activity into our strategy.
+The PR indsutry is experienced in organic brand placement on third-party channels.
+We naturally focus on brand reputation and influencers as part of PR strategies.
+Being clear about the role of PR in influencing SEO can be a winning part of a pitch or a useful way to report back on success to clients.

 Our next blog will look more closely at why PR and SEO need to work closely together, giving further ideas on building SEO into your campaigns and strategies.